 HSW Nominees are responsible for the design and construction of the park and open space areas on the site.
 In December 2015, the development application for the design was approved.
 A notice of appeal was lodged with that appeal now resolved.

-Council is pleased to advise construction is now scheduled to start May 2017.
-Construction is anticipated to be completed in 2020, weather and construction conditions permitting.
+Council is pleased to advise construction commenced May 2017.
+HSW Nominees anticipate construction to be completed in late 2018, weather and construction conditions permitting.
 Council has issued HSW Nominees a construction lease for the site through to 2020.

 A major feature of the design is that it is not extensively developed.
 Not only will 80% of the precinct be dedicated to open public space, but the 1500m2 exhibition space in the centre of the site is on a single level allowing most of the cliffs to be viewed from the river.